 Mahogany

-Namely, a solid, sturdy, but not overly hard hardwood commonly chosen for the body and neck of LPs.
+Namely, a solid, sturdy, but not overly hard hardwood is commonly chosen for LPs’ body and neck.
 Furthermore, midrange and bass tones are emphasized for a mellower or darker tone.

 Midrange